feedmypixel/useful-stuff/useful-npm.md

 ```

 #### link
-cd to repo you wish to link to
+cd to dependecny repo you wish to link to

 ```
-npm link <package-name>
+npm link
 ```

-cd to repo you wish to have linked repo in (the linked repo will be in node_modules)
+cd to repo you wish to link the dependency to (your app) the linked repo will be syminked in node_modules
 ```
 npm link <package-name>
 ```